jdunkerley/jdunkerley/enso-getting-started-joining-data/post.md

 ![Expand Column](expand_column.png)

 This method takes the column name to expand (the `column` parameter).
 Optionally, it takes (as does `Table.from_objects`) a set of fields to extract from each object (the `fields` parameter).
 If you don't provide this then a union of all fields is produced.
 Finally, the `prefix` parameter controls adding a prefix to new column names.
-By default, it will add the name of the source column, but in this case, just the value is fine.
+By default, it will add the name of the source column, but in this case, just the value is needed.
 Now back to a second transpose:

 ![Second Transpose](second_transpose.png)

 This time, a `key_column` entry is needed to keep the `Category` as a column.
 You can specify any number of columns which should not be transposed.
 The `value_column_name` allows us to change the output from `Value` to `Target`.
-Finally, also specifying the `attribute_column_name` as `Year`.
+Finally, also set the `attribute_column_name` as `Year`.
 The result is a table with three columns - `Category`, `Year`, and `Target`.
 The `Target` column contains the sales targets for each month as a `Vector`, so the next step is to expand this into rows (using the `expand_to_rows` method`) and then finally add a `Month` column (using a row number function):

 ![Expand to Rows](expand_to_rows.png)

 The `expand_to_rows` column takes the column to expand.
 In this case, the column is expanded to a set of rows, each containing a single value from the Vectors.
 Any other column's value is repeated for each new row added.
 The second parameter (`at_least_one_row`) ensures that if a value is `Nothing` or an empty `Vector`, then a single row is added with a `Nothing` value.

 The `add_row_number` function allows the creation of an index column.
 By default, this will be called `Row` and start numbering from 1.
 The `name` parameter allows changing the output name.
 The initial value and increment can be set using the `from` and `step` parameters.
-The next two options allow adding a grouping (in this case, by `Category` and `Year`) and finally allow for applying an ordering if desired.
+The following two options enable adding a grouping (in this case, by `Category` and `Year`) and finally allow for applying an ordering if desired.

 The final process for downloading and reshaping the sales targets is: